jeevitha-a-22/FUTURE_ML_02/README.md

-🎫 IT Support Ticket Classification & Prioritization
+🎫**IT Support Ticket Classification & Prioritization:**
 A complete end-to-end machine learning solution for automatically classifying IT service tickets into 8 categories and predicting priority levels for customer support requests using Python, NLP, and Machine Learning.

-🔍 Project Summary
+🔍 Project Summary:
 This project transforms raw support tickets into actionable insights.
 It is designed for IT teams and interns to quickly understand ticket types and priorities, enabling faster resolutions.

 Key Features: